College of Nursing

 The Office of the

-The Office of the Vice Chancellor for Undergraduate Academic Affairs consists of the senior administration of the Office of Undergraduate Academic Affairs and leadership of the Campus Deans.
-The senior leadership in the Office of the Vice Chancellor for Undergraduate Academic Affairs direct the various programs of the three main divisions and actively participate in university-wide initiatives that enhance undergraduate education at the university.
+Under the leadership of Gregory S. Jackson, the Office of the Vice Chancellor for Undergraduate Academic Affairs consists of the senior administration of the Office of Undergraduate Academic Affairs and leadership of the Campus Deans.
+The senior leadership directs the various programs of the three main divisions and actively participate in university-wide initiatives that enhance undergraduate education at the university.
 Explore the map to learn more.

 Aresty Research Center